 If you’ve ever used Listerine, you may have noticed that it burns.
 The burn that it causes is the result of alcohol in it as well as the essential oils described above.
 We’ve found that some patients are okay with the burning sensation because it confirms that the Listerine is working and they’ll be left with fresh breath.

 Other patients, especially those with sensitive gums cannot tolerate the burning.
-If the burning sensation of Listerine leaves you with painful ulcers or other discomfort, it’s a good idea to switch to an alcohol without any alcohol and a minimal amount of these essential oils.
+If the burning sensation of Listerine leaves you with painful ulcers or other discomfort, it’s a good idea to switch to a mouthwash without any alcohol and a minimal amount of these essential oils.

 While the regular use of mouthwash can straighten your teeth and get rid of bad breath, it’s not a substitute for good brushing and flossing.
 Be sure to always brush and floss your teeth first and then rinse your mouth with mouthwash.